raspberrypilearning/world-builder/en/step_1.md

 ### Get inspiration

-You are going to make some design decisions to create your character.
-See inside example projects in [Scratch 1: Googly eye character - Examples](https://scratch.mit.edu/studios/29029028/){:target="_blank"} Scratch studio.
+You are going to make some design decisions to build your world.

+Use these example images to get more ideas:

 <mark>one image file per example</mark>